Jay-study-nildana/developerprofile/README.md

 - My github [profile](https://github.com/Jay-study-nildana) has my email address.
 - Linked In [Profile](https://www.linkedin.com/in/vijayasimhabr)
 - I also have my personal website, [https://stories.thechalakas.com](https://stories.thechalakas.com), where I publish blog, podcast, game on twitch and run a youtube channel.

+* Please note - LinkedIn profile only visible if you are logged in to upwork.
+It's a limitation on the website.